dsktschy/laravel-mix-boilerplate-wordpress/README.md

 1. Construct WordPress in your favorite way, e.g. Docker, XAMPP, and Local by Flywheel.

-2. With symbolic link, reffer `wp-content/themes/input-theme-name` that contains this README.md, from `wp-content/themes/input-theme-name` in your WordPress.
+2. With symbolic link, reffer `public` that contains this README.md, from `wp-content/themes/{your-theme-name}` in your WordPress.

-3. From admin page of your constructed WordPress, apply theme: `input-theme-name` .
+3. From admin page of your constructed WordPress, apply theme: `{your-theme-name}` .

 4. Create `.env` by copying `.env-sample` , open `.env` , and set WordPress URL to `MIX_BROWSER_SYNC_PROXY` , e.g. `http://localhost:8000` and `http://wordpress.test` .